 At Loews, we attribute our success to several important – and interrelated – factors.
 First, and perhaps most important, the efficient management and allocation of capital is a priority.
 We manage for the long term, investing in our subsidiaries in order to grow and enhance their value.
 We maintain a disciplined approach to identifying and acquiring, at attractive prices, good assets that can deliver sustainable cash earnings.
 We keep cash in reserve so that we may manage through unpredictable markets and cyclical downturns.
 Our liquidity also enables us to move decisively when we see an opportunity to make an acquisition or investment.
 We repurchase our shares when we believe they represent solid value for continuing holders of Loews common stock.
-Over the past three years, we have spent about $1.3 billion repurchasing our own shares.
 Since 1971 we have reduced our shares outstanding from 1.3 billion to 387 million as of December 31, 2013.

 Allocating capital effectively requires other corporate strengths: